roma4004/BattleCityRemastered/README.md

 * new unique bonuses:
   at least bonus that allow you destroy obstacles while moveing, get bigger tank and bullet, ability limited by time, at least bonus ship from some version of original game that alow you cross rivers,
-* network multiplayer lobby system,
+* lobby system for network multiplayer,
-* Entity Component System(in progress, have few behavior classses like component, more incoming and universal system planing),
-* QuadTree for collision detection (yea it will be overkill),
+* QuadTree for collision detection (yea it will be overkill, but cool for stydy),
-* Thread Pool even for faster "update" and "draw",
+* Thread Pool for faster "update" and "draw",
 * maybe rewrite for DOTs using